BlueLogicLabs/planet-docs/docs/taking-notes/notion.md

 A *witness* mechanism is used to control access to Notion pages through Windi.
 The *witness* is a note that contains a link to the Notion page.
 To access a page:

-- The **viewer** needs to have read access to a note that contains a link to the page.
+1. The **viewer** needs to have read access to a note that contains a link to the page.
-- The **owner** of the above note must have connected to the workspace that the page belongs to, and have read access to the page.
+2. The **owner** of the above note must have connected to the workspace that the page belongs to, and have read access to the page.

+Additionally, Windi detects the page property `windi.alwaysPublic` of `checkbox` type that, when set to true, skips checking for condition 1 and grants access as long as condition 2 is met.

 ## Bidirectional links